-Brock Vandagriff: What is already means to him to be a Georgia Bulldog
+Brock Vandagriff: What it already means to him to be a Georgia Bulldog

 It led to some unique team bonding.
 He found himself reading every article he could on big targets.
 Or watching their HUDL highlight reels.

 Let’s check the tally here.
-The Bulldogs would go on to sign six of the state’s top 10 prospects for the 2021 cycle.
+The Bulldogs would go on to sign seven of the state’s top 11 prospects for the 2021 cycle.
 That’s based on the 247Sports Composite ratings.

 “Honestly if the coronavirus hadn’t happened, I don’t know if I would have known these guys as well as I do,” he said.
 “I had to get to know everybody really well and really well.
 That was because of the situation we were all in called for it.
 I was having to do my research on them as much as they were having to do their research on me and who I was and what kind of player I was.”